Art-A-Hack/art-a-hack.github.io/app/_projects/2018-cyfest/blink-of-an-eye.md

 ---
-layout    : project
-bodyid    : "projects"
-bodyclass : "content post"

 title       : Blink of an Eye
-projectid   : "blink-of-an-eye"
+projectid   : blink-of-an-eye
-teaser		: "Editing a YouTube video in realtime by blinking"
+teaser		: Editing a YouTube video in realtime by blinking

 members:
- - name     : "Sharon De La Cruz"
+ - name     : Sharon De La Cruz
- - name     : "David Tracy"
+ - name     : David Tracy
 ---

 Using the natural reflex of blinking, this team created a prototype allowing viewers to edit, through jump cuts, a YouTube video in real-time.